jgehrcke/goeffel/README.md

-The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has a similar fundamental approach as Goeffel; it however only , and it does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and analyzing/plotting the data.
+The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has a similar fundamental approach as Goeffel; it however only measures few metrics, and it does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and analyzing/plotting the data.